Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

 The proofs of both theorems follow the same general strategy and many technical results are shared between the two.
 The proof consists of three largely independent steps (Sections 3 to 5).

-In stable theories every type \(p\) --- a maximal consistent set of definable sets --- is definable, that is, for every definable \(X\subseteq Y\times Z\), the set \(\{z\in Z\mid X_z \in p\}\) is definable.
-This was used in many proofs of weak elimination of imaginaries in the stable context to reduce the problem of finding canonical parameters for set to finding canonical parameters for types; which, counter-intuitively maybe, is a simpler problem.
-In \cite{Hru-EIACVF}, Hrushovski formalised the idea that even in an unstable context, this reduction could also prove useful, provided definable were dense: over any algebraically closed imaginary set of parameters, any definable set contains a definable type.
+In stable theories, every type \(p\) --- a maximal consistent set of definable sets --- is definable, \emph{i.e.}, for every definable \(X\subseteq Y\times Z\), the set \(\{z\in Z\mid X_z \in p\}\) is definable.
+This was used in many proofs of weak elimination of imaginaries in the stable context to reduce the problem of finding canonical parameters for definable sets to finding canonical parameters for types; which, counter-intuitively maybe, is a simpler problem.
+In \cite{Hru-EIACVF}, Hrushovski formalised the idea that even in an unstable context, this reduction could also prove useful, provided definable types were dense: over any algebraically closed imaginary set of parameters, any definable set contains a definable type.

 The first step of the proof consists in proving such density results.
-But the above statement cannot hold in the full generality of henselian equicharacteristic zero fields since it might already fail in the residue field.
+But the above statement cannot hold in the full generality of henselian equicharacteristic zero valued fields since it might already fail in the residue field.
 We prove however that, under certain hypotheses, \emph{quantifier free} definable types are dense, \emph{cf.} \cref{def dens}.
 This result does not apply to discrete valued fields since the family of intervals contains arbitrarily large finite sets.
-In \cref{inv dens}, we do however prove that the density of invariant types holds in this context.
+In \cref{inv dens}, we do however prove that the density of quantifier free invariant types holds in this context.

 The proof improves on similar results in \cite{Rid-VDF} and the general idea is the same.
 In arity one, we look for a minimal finite set of balls covering the given definable set.
 The general case proceeds by fibration in relative arity one and by considering germs of functions into the space of (finite sets of) balls instead of actual balls.
 This fibration process is where most of the technical assumptions of Theorem~A are used, in particular the elimination of \(\exists^\infty\) in the residue field.